paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 Make time for your baby to study -- faces that is.

-My baby loves to study faces.
+Hayden loves to study faces.
 It’s a fascination that began early on and continues to this day.

 We’d lay on his playmat and explore each others’ face.
 Sometimes I let him explore my face: I’d take his hand and touch my face and point out different facial features.
 “This is mommy’s nose,” I’d say as I’d guide his hand to touch my nose.